 Prior to retiring from the Navy in 2002 after a career of 34 years, Admiral Blair was the Commander in Chief, U.S. Pacific Command.
 A graduate of the U.S. Naval Academy, Admiral Blair earned a master’s degree in history and languages from Oxford University as a Rhodes scholar.
 He is the author of Military Engagement: Influencing Armed Forces Worldwide to Support Democratic Transitions.
 Three commissions he co-chaired have issued recent reports: A National Security Strategy for 5G; Oil Security 2025: U.S. National Security Policy in an Era of Domestic Oil Abundance, and The Report of the Commission on the Theft of American Intellectual Property

-Course: Threats and Opportunities
+Course: Threat and Opportunities

 Burke is an Adjunct Professor in the Sanford School of Public Policy at Duke University.
 She is the George P. Shultz Visiting Postdoctoral Fellow at the Ronald Reagan Presidential Foundation and Institute in Washington, DC and a Senior Adviser and Leadership and Development at Exactus Advisors.